“In the midway of this our mortal life,

 Isaac looked down at his hands, his mind swirling with ‘what ifs’.
 Ava ’s eyes fell down on his hands and noticed some strange tattoo made with a pen on his left hand.
 It couldn’t be from a club since he was scared of crowds and was still getting used to going to the market on his own so there must be something else.

 “Have you met someone lately?
-Someone who came over your place?
+Someone who came over to your place?
 Maybe a family friend or a cousin?” she didn’t want to be indiscreet but it felt vital to know how he got that sign.

 It was weird how it seemed to trigger something in her mind but the memory was so old that she couldn’t quite figure out where she had seen that before.
 It was a mark for something, a circle with Alpha and Omega and she was sure she had seen it somewhere before in a book.